adamlek/distributional-semantics/README.md

     Contexter.data_info to get the data_info

     PARAMS:
+		INIT:
 		    contexttype: Which type of context, CBOW or skipgram (default: CBOW)
 		    window: size of context, CBOW: how many words to take, skipgram: how many words to skip (default: 1)
-        sentences: set context boundry at sentence boundaries (default: True)
+		    contextscope: set context boundry at sentence boundaries (default: 2)
 		    distance_weights: give weights to words based on distance (default: False) TODO TODO TODO
 		    weights: do weighting in this class
 		        >>> dict{word: weight}
+		preprocess_data:
+			return_vectors: return vectors or a dictionary of context words (default: True)

     INPUT:
         INIT:
-            vocabulary of word vectors
+            vocabulary of word vectors or nothing( output is then {word: [words in context]} )
             >>> dict{word: {word_vector: [word_vector], random_vector: [random_vector]}}

         METHODS:
             process_data: sentences/text
                 read_contexts: sentence/text or list of sentences
                 vector_addition: string1, string2
+			PPMImatrix: dictionary of word: [words in context], dictionary of word count in documents(same as in TermRelevance)

     OUTPUT:
         process_data: dictionary of {word: updated word_vectors}